ucla-oarc-web/WebBlocks/template/entity/blockquote/README.md

 class can be added to create a smaller, more compact style that will allow wrapped text for quotes that are intended to be "callout" quotes dropped throughout a body of text (see the second usage above).

+The `text-right` CSS class can be applied to the containing `figure` or `blockquote` element to the align the contents of the blockquote to the right.

 ## Responsive Considerations

 * The standard blockquote will stretch to fit the full width of its container, so adapting to fit a responsive design